 The driving force of a sequencer is a timer that determines which column is active.
 I implemented this with a PSoC Timer component and had it generate a software interrupt on overflow (with the max load value, an interrupt was triggered every 2.731 ms).

 NUM_INTERRUPTS interrupts, the interrupt handler increments the active column, starts the appropriate WaveDAC components, and turns on all LEDs in that column.
 The result is a "shifting" column of LEDs that shows the sequencer timing.

 The tempo is set by the

 The user can control the sequencer tempo by turning the PSoC's onboard potentiometer.
 I sampled the potentiometer value using a 12-bit PSoC ADC, and then mapped that to the

 NUM_INTERRUPTS= 400 - (

 NUM_INTERRUPTS range of 100-400, which corresponds to tempos of approximately 220 to 55 columns per minute.

 One downside of using WaveDAC components is that it's difficult to manipulate their outputs in code — I couldn't sum the outputs of multiple WaveDAC components to play multiple sounds at once.

 An analog mixer example.
 (Jacob Smith)

 I decided to build an analog mixer instead, following this tutorial by Jacob Smith.
-This added the bonus feature of being able to adjust relative volumes using potentiometers.
+This added the bonus feature of being able to adjust relative volumes of sounds using potentiometers.